keithfrazier98/fetch-rewards-challenge/README.md

     - perform a get request to retrieve the points balance
       - because all requests are made to the direct url, if you access the live API through your browser it will simply perform the above-mentioned get request

+## current routes/middleware explination:

+_addTransaction_

+- the addTransaction function responds to the base route upon sending a post method request with a body containing an object with a timestamp, point value, and payer name
+- the function will take the data and call a function from the points.service file that will use the knex database connection (defined in the connection.js file) to send data to the database url, effectively posting it to the database
+- the function will return a status with a response containing the the payer and points information

+_spendPoints_

+- the spendPoints function will respond to the base route upon sending a put method request with a body containing an amount of points to be spent
+- while there are points to be spent, the function will query the database for the oldest records of points that is not equal to zero.
+Then it will deduct these points from the points to be spent, and repeat this process until there are no more points to be spent
+- finally the function will respond with a status code and a body containing the amount of points spent and from which payer

+_pointBalance_

+- the pointBalance function will respond to the base route upon sending a get method
+- the function will query the database for all data then use a helper function to format the data
+- the function will respond with a status code and object displaying each payer and remaining points

+_pointArrayFromObject_
+- the pointArrayFromObject function is a helper function for the spendPoints and pointBalance functions
+- it takes a pointObject (being an object the keys as payers and values as points)
+- it returns a point array containing a list of objects ({payer:"payerName", points:"pointValue"})

+_editPointObject_

+- the editPointObject function is a helper function for the spendPoints and pointBalance functions
+- it takes a payer, pointValue, pointObject (in that order)
+- it supplements an existing payers pointValue or creates a new [key,value] pair being a payer and pointValue
+- it then returns the updated object

+## scripts

+     I have included scripts in the package.json file to seed the database with the same data as the example in the directions to this challenge, as well as wipe the database.

+_wipe database_

+    1. open your terminal in the cloned directory

+    2. run "npm run wipe"

+_seed database_

+    1. open your terminal in the cloned directory

+    2. run "npm run seed"

 ## comments: